- Home

 (b) that high school courses taken through the Statewide Online Education Program did not replace Middle School courses.

-(29) If the Superintendent finds that an authorized online course provider is out of compliance with Subsection (28), the Superintendent shall provide the provider with a list of violations and a reasonable timeline for provider to cure the non-compliance.
+(29) If the Superintendent finds that an authorized online course provider is out of compliance with Subsection (28), the Superintendent shall provide the provider with a list of violations and a reasonable timeline for provider to correct the non-compliance.

 (30) If an authorized online course provider fails to correct a violation identified under Subsection (29) within the time provided, the Superintendent may remove the provider from participation in the program.

 R277-726-8.
-Services to Students with Disabilities and other Unique Learning Needs Participating in the Program.
+Students with Disabilities and Other Unique Learning Needs.

 (e) The provider shall implement the Section 504 plan in accordance with Subsection (1)(d).